Grafted

 Isaiah 53:5 “He was wounded for our transgressions, he was a bruised for our iniquities: the chastisement of our peace was upon him; and by his stripes we are healed.”

 After the lifeless stem is placed in that cut in the grafting process, it is totally depending on the main vine for life, hanging there.
 It must be kept.
-Tied up and sealed.
-It must be supported.
+It must be supported and sealed.
 There is nothing it can do at that point but just cling to the vine and receive nourishment from that main vines root system.

 John 15:1 “ I am the true vine, and my Father is the husbandman.”